baijum/muthukadan.net/_posts/2021-07-18-support-service-binding-specification-for-kubernetes.md

 In the above example, the API group for the backing service CRD is `kubepostgres.dev` and the resource name (plural form) is `databases`.
 You can change those values as per your Provisioned Service.
-While your operator is getting installed, make sure this cluster role is also installed.
+While your operator is getting installed, make sure the ClusterRole is also installed.
 For example, if you us Helm charts, you can add the above `ClusterRole` configuration into a file inside the template directory (e.g., `templates/rbac.yaml`).